Why do we need to check on our friends even if they don’t check on us?

 I’d noticed the slow decline of activity across a range of platforms and then, one week, there was radio silence.
 It’s not like I actively looked for this person in my stories every day, but their absence was painfully noticeable.

 It started with a simple “Hello, it’s been a while and I just wanted to check in.
 You haven’t posted in a few days which isn’t like you.
 Is everything alright?”

 Overbearing?
 Jumping to conclusions?
 Maybe.
 But their response displayed how out of touch we really are with each other.

 “Thank you for taking the time to check up on me.
 To be honest I’ve been feeling like s*it lately.
 I don’t know where I’m going or what I’m doing with my life, and I really miss home.
 My roommates are going home for the holidays and I don’t have the money, so I’m just struggling with being alone.”

 They went on to explain that no one else had bothered to contact them in weeks and that they felt hurt that even their closest friends had no idea.
-It’s a situation that I’ve found myself in quite a lot over the last year, and I couldn’t help but feel empathy towards them.
+It’s a situation that I’ve found myself in quite a lot over the last year, and I couldn’t help but feel empathy toward them.
 From memory, they’d always had difficulty opening up.
 With that in mind, I offered to be their listening ear for the evening in the hope that I could do for them what so many had failed to do for me.

 “This experience taught me a great deal about the importance of checking in on others.”